enyo/iris/README.md

 ```

 If a filter returns `false`, the procedure will *not* be called, and an error
 will be sent to the client.
+If you want the client to receive a specific error
+code, then you can use the `ProcedureException` for that.

 > After the `ContextInitializer` function, all defined filters will be called
 > **sequentially and in the defined order** and processing the request is